What are the top things to avoid during your Moscow tours?

-If you see a driver waving to you, inviting to join a trip for a quite democratic price and saying that he has a meter in his car, never trust such people.
+If you see a driver waving to you, inviting you to join a trip for a quite democratic price and saying that he has a meter in his car, never trust such people.
 There are plenty of cases when tourists were deceived by such cheaters.
-In fact their "meters" almost never work, or work improperly, so that in the end the total amount for the ride seems crazy.
+In fact, their "meters" almost never work, or work improperly, so that in the end the total amount for the ride seems crazy.
 However, they never let their clients go without the payment that they require.
 They can even sometimes lock the doors and extort the amount of money they want you to pay.
 It might be quite dangerous to argue with them, as they feel sure no punishment will follow.
-That is why we would rather recommend using the services of the reliable taxi companies only.
+That is why we would rather recommend using the services of reliable taxi companies only.

 2. Photo scams

 There are many people in the street who would also be happy to take away your money.
 Among them are the doves or owls owners, famous people doubles, life-size puppets, street actors covered with golden or silver paint, and others who persistently offer you to take a picture with them.
 They hardly ever mention the price of this photo.
 In most cases they make you take the picture together first and then start exacting your money, often in a rude and aggressive way.
 The problem is that they are never satisfied with the amount you give them and are always itching for more.
 So we would rather recommend avoiding them and using their services.